Alkaline battery

-Alkaline batteries are used in many household items such as MP3 players, CD players, digital cameras, toys, flashlights, and radios.
+Alkaline batteries are used in many household items such as portable media players, digital cameras, toys, flashlights, and radios.

 History

 Batteries with alkaline (rather than acid) electrolyte were first developed by Waldemar Jungner in 1899, and, working independently, Thomas Edison in 1901.
 The modern alkaline dry battery, using the zinc/manganese dioxide chemistry, was invented by the Canadian engineer Lewis Urry in the 1950s in Canada before he started working for Union Carbide's Eveready Battery division in Cleveland, OH, building on earlier work by Edison.
-On October 9, 1957, Urry, Karl Kordesch, and P.A.
-Marsal filed US patent (2,960,558) for the alkaline battery.
+On October 9, 1957, Urry, Karl Kordesch, and P. A. Marsal filed US patent (2,960,558) for the alkaline battery.
 It was granted in 1960 and was assigned to the Union Carbide Corporation.

 When alkaline batteries were introduced in the late 1960s, their zinc electrodes (in common with the then ubiquitous carbon-zinc cells) had a surface film of mercury amalgam.
 Its purpose was to control electrolytic action on impurities in the zinc; that unwanted electrolytic action would reduce shelf life and promote leakage.
 When reductions in mercury content were mandated by various legislatures, it became necessary to greatly improve the purity and consistency of the zinc.

 Chemistry

 In an alkaline battery, the negative electrode is zinc and the positive electrode is manganese dioxide (MnO2).
-The alkaline electrolyte of potassium hydroxide (KOH) is not consumed during the reaction (it is regenerated), only the zinc and MnO2 are consumed during discharge.
-The concentration of alkaline electrolyte of potassium hydroxide remains constant, as there are equal amounts of OH− anions consumed and produced in the two half-reactions occurring at the electrodes.
+The alkaline electrolyte of potassium hydroxide (KOH) is not consumed during the reaction, as there are equal amounts of OH− anions consumed and produced in the two half-reactions occurring at the electrodes.
+Only zinc and MnO2 are consumed during discharge.